-13.35.027 Permanent Measures
+13.35.27 Permanent Measures

-- o.
-Effective Date 12/2/15-onward and applicable to all areas in the Yakima River drainage. - p.
+- 1. Effective Date 12/2/15-onward and applicable to all areas in the Yakima River drainage. - 2.
 All new uses of ground water shall require either: 1) a letter from a water purveyor stating that the purveyor has adequate water rights and will provide the necessary water for the new use; 2) an adequate water right for the proposed new use; or 3) a certificate of water budget neutrality or other adequate interest in water rights from a water bank.
-No new use to which this chapter is applicable shall be approved without one of these required submissions. - q.
-All applicants for land divisions shall also submit information on "proximate parcels" held in "common ownership" and otherwise demonstrate how the proposed new use will not violate RCW 90.44.050 as currently existing or hereafter amended. - r.
-Failure to obtain mitigation before commencement of an activity requiring mitigation shall be a code violation subject to enforcement under Title 18 KCC.
+No new use to which this chapter is applicable shall be approved without one of these required submissions. - 3.
+All applicants for land divisions shall also submit information on "proximate parcels" held in "common ownership" and otherwise demonstrate how the proposed new use will not violate RCW 90.44.050 as currently existing or hereafter amended. - 4.
+Failure to obtain mitigation before commencement of an activity requiring mitigation shall be a code violation subject to enforcement under Title 18 KCC. - 5.
+Violation of water limits involved in the mitigation agreement shall be a matter between the land owner and the provider of mitigation and enforceable as provided in said mitigation agreements. - 6.
+All mitigated water uses shall also demonstrate that they are metered and monitored annually in accord with the agreement between the land owner and the mitigation provider. - 7.
+All mitigation during the Permanent Measures shall be Total water supply available (TWSA), as measured at the Parker gauge on the Yakima River, and local tributary impairment.